dotlang/language/README.md

 4. Example 5 shows a function that returns a lambda.
 5. Example 6 shows invoking a lambda at the point of definition.
 6. You can use `_` to define a lambda based on an existing function or another lambda or function pointer value.
 Just make a normall call and replace the lambda inputs with `_`.
 Example 8 defines a lambda to call `process` functions with `x=10` but `y` and `z` will be inputs.
 7. If lambda is assigned to a variable, you can invoke itself from inside (Example 9).
+This is used to implement iteration loops.

 **Examples**